jd-solanki/jd-solanki.github.io/src/blog/aws-my-findings.md

 - Use CloudFormation to deploy your AWS resources.
 It allows you to define your infrastructure as code, making it easier to manage and version control.
 - Prefer `layer_<layer_name>` for Lambda layers.
 It helps in identifying from which layer the function is using the code.
+- Always use cloudformation with versioning to setup your AWS resources.
+It allows you to track changes and roll back if needed.
+  - Use cloudformation designer & related tool to visualize your AWS infra.

 <!-- ## 📝 Snippets -->